emirodriguezalc/god-frontend-code-test-master/README.md

 ## Doubts and comments

-Reading the VCC-UI documentation, it seems that you are transitioning from it, to something similar to tailwind.
+While reading the VCC-UI documentation, it seems that you are transitioning to something similar to Tailwind.
 That is great!
 I read [this article](https://vcc-ui.vercel.app/blog/2022-11-23-future-css) and loved the idea.
-Im using tailwind in my current job and it grew on me.
-I will stick to VCC-UI, as it is a requirement for the test, i hope not to be mistaken.
+I'm using Tailwind in my current job, and it has grown on me.
+However, I will stick to VCC-UI as it is a requirement for the test.
+I hope not to be mistaken.
+I converted the provided images and icon into next-gen formats to improve performance.

+## #1

+I do this because we already know that "Cars" are a set of data that does not change often and is also not very big, so it's more performant to get the data once and work with it.
+This way, we avoid unnecessary calls and re-renders.
+How do you do it in production?

+## #2

+I thought about getting it client-side to be able to store it in the browser (I implemented it with encryption and everything).
+But then, if I'm using Next.js and I don't need the data on other pages, maybe it's better to just fetch it server-side.
+How do you do it in production?

+## Suggestions for the production site

+I noticed that a JPG is used in the hero as a background.
+Swapping it for WebP could improve performance.